Contact UsContact Us

 You don’t have to take out a specific type of mortgage to purchase a Right to Buy property.
 However, securing a mortgage for a leasehold can be a little more complex, particularly if there isn’t long left on the lease.
 You can find more in our guide: Freehold and Leasehold Properties.

-If you've never owned a property before and want to know more about how it works, see our hub page to learn about being a first time buyer.
-You can also compare different first time buyer mortgage rates with our best buys and read about what to expect in our guide to buying your first home.
+If you’ve never owned a property before and want to know more about how it works, see our hub page to learn about being a first time buyer.
+You can also compare different first time buyer mortgage rates with our best buys and read about what to expect in our First-Time Buyer’s Guide.

 So, you meet the eligibility criteria and you have the means to buy your home, but how do you apply for Right to Buy?